Skip navigation to main content

 Written by Lily Kehoe, 22nd September 2025

-Qualified logistics manager Nataliia, 40, relocated to the UK from war-torn Ukraine in January 2023.
-Her home city of Polohy is on the frontline in the Zaporizhzhia Oblast region and has been under Russian occupation since 2022.
+Former recruitment manager Nataliia, relocated to the UK from war-torn Ukraine in January 2023.
+Her home city of Polohy in the Zaporizhzhia region has been under Russian occupation since 2022.

-While living in Skelmersdale, Lancashire, she joined one of The Reader’s ESOL Shared Reading group for speakers of other languages.
+While living in Skelmersdale, Lancashire, she joined one of The Reader’s Shared Reading group for speakers of other languages (ESOL).
 Here people connect, share experiences and practise their English using stories and poems.

-In November 2024 Nataliia moved to Liverpool where she now works for Refugee Connect as an outreach worker with new mums.
-She has also just completed her Reader Leader training and hopes help run an ESOL group.
+In November 2024 Nataliia moved to Liverpool where she now works for Refugee Women Connect as an outreach worker with new mums.
+She has also just completed her Reader Leader training and hopes to help run an ESOL Shared Reading group herself.

 For me the Shared Reading group was always my safe place where you are always welcome.
-It was very calm and felt like I was visiting my family - everyone really cares about you and supports you.
+Everyone really cares about you and supports you.

-At the same time, it was so practical.
-Some members of the group were from Iran, some Kurdish and some from Sudan and many could not speak much English in the beginning.
+Some members of the group were from Iran, Iraq, Ethiopia, Egypt, Kurdistan, Sudan and other countries and many could not speak much English in the beginning.
 It was really nice you could see their progress week by week – putting all these English words in a sentence, it was so incredible.
-It really helped me.
+It really helped everyone.

 I also went to ESOL classes at college but feel I learnt more from Shared Reading group as I felt it was more practical and useful.

 My family are not safe.
 I just hope that our territory will be free again and we will see each other again.
-Sometimes, when they have reception, we speak.
+We text each other when they have internet access.

 I love to help other people and said to myself if I survive the dark parts of my life that is what I would do.

-I started volunteering with Refugee Connect and my job role came about so quickly.
-I moved to Liverpool last November and now work part-time as a Refugee Outreach Worker – working with peri-natal women.
+I started volunteering with Refugee Women Connect and my job role came about so quickly.
+I moved to Liverpool last November and now work part-time as an Outreach Worker – working with peri-natal women.
 It’s what I always wanted to do and sounds like a miracle.
 It’s really magic.

 When our Shared Reading group leader Jane proposed I become a Reader Leader, I was surprised I did not think I could do it because my English isn’t so good.
 But I have finished the training course and would like to help run a group.